Chwaka, Pemba

-Chwaka (Magofu ya mji wa kale wa Chwaka) is a medieval Swahili historic site next to the village of Chwaka located in Micheweni District of Pemba North Region, Tanzania.
-There is an excavated Swahili mosque on the site.
-The location of these ruins is 6 km from the small town of Konde, at the end of a trail that extends 900 m in the direction of the village of Tumbe on the way to the village of Myumoni.
+The archaeological site of Chwaka (Magofu ya mji wa kale wa Chwaka) is a medieval Swahili historic site next to the village of Chwaka, located in Micheweni District of Pemba North Region, Tanzania.
+The location is 6 km from the small town of Konde, at the end of a trail that extends 900 m in the direction of the village of Tumbe on the way to the village of Myumoni.
+The site is believed to be occupied from the 11th century to the 16th century CE.
+It is a large site for Pemba island because it covers an area of 20 ha, and featured a grand mosques, empt and a harbor in a nearby.